M-Ody/polaris-code/README.md

 Do not use this as a source of well-written code.
 Part of the project was made through a though deadline.
 However, I believe that some people can enjoy having a look at how we had gone about bringing the game to life.

-Also, because of the multiple editors used through the project, the indentation is not so nice on Github.
+Also, because of the multiple editors used through the project, the indentation on Github sucks.